SI206-UMich/proj1_fall21/README.md

 # proj1_fall21
-Then clone it to your local computer.
+Clone it to your local computer.

 - git clone (url)